housw/phyloutils/README.rst

 ``runPartitionFinderProtein``, ``runRAxML``, ``replaceNameInTree``,
 ``runProdigal``, ``runProkka``, ``runHmmsearch``.

-This package is still under development, please use with patience.
+This package is still under active development, please use with your own risk.

-Note
-====

-This project has been set up using PyScaffold 2.5.7.
-For details and usage information on PyScaffold see http://pyscaffold.readthedocs.org/.